rphlmr/supa-fly-stack/README.md

 ## Deployment

+> Do what you know if you are a Fly.io expert.

 This Remix Stack comes with two GitHub Actions that handle automatically deploying your app to production and staging environments.

 Prior to your first deployment, you'll need to do a few things: